Skip to main content

 What Is the Optimal Biomarker Panel for Cognitive Health?

-A comprehensive assessment of for cognitive longevity goes beyond a simple check of testosterone or estrogen.
+A comprehensive assessment of hormonal support for cognitive longevity goes beyond a simple check of testosterone or estrogen.
 It involves a detailed panel that evaluates the interplay between sex hormones, adrenal function, and metabolic health.
 Each marker provides a piece of the puzzle, and together they create a high-resolution image of your physiological environment.

 The following table outlines a robust biomarker panel designed to assess the key hormonal and metabolic factors influencing long-term brain health.
 The “Optimal Range” provided is a functional medicine perspective, aiming for ideal physiological function for cognitive vitality, which may be narrower than the standard laboratory reference ranges that are designed to detect overt disease.